davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

   <img src="figures/Menubar_and_dchiu__SSH__149_165_174_87_.png" width="250px" />

-- Now, change your password to something more secure.
+- **Important:** Now, change your password to something more secure.
 From the terminal (command-line) window on the bottom of your screen, enter `passwd`, and follow the instructions.
 When you type of your password, the screen will remain blank, but your input is registered.
 That is normal.

 #### Using the Terminal (Shell) and VS Code Editor